Yoast/wordpress-seo/src/worker/readme.md

 The wrapper is the API for the worker.
 Meaning that the plugin should not have to know about there being a worker.
 It should just be able to request a command and get a result back asynchronously.

 ##### Request
 A request holds the promise information (resolve & reject) along with optional extra data.
-It's purpose is to match a request with a response.
+Its purpose is to match a request with a response.

 ##### Result
 A result object contains the payload and optional extra data.